limited-effort/snfoil-context/README.md

 ```

 #### Action Intervals
-The following are the intervals SnFoil Contexts sets up in the order they occur.
-The suggested uses are just very simply examples.
-You can chain contexts to setup very complex interactions in a very easy to manage workflow.
+The following are the intervals SnFoil Contexts set up in the order they occur.
+The suggested uses are just very simple examples.
+You can chain contexts to setup very complex interactions in a very easy-to-manage workflow.

 <table>
   <thead>